OlympusDAO-Education/Documentation/basics/migration.md

 Rari Capital will only accept V2 tokens once they are deployed, so you would need to migrate if you want to spend more tokens (e.g. make new deposits) on these platforms.

+{% hint style="info" %}
+You would not miss any rebase rewards if you don't migrate.
+Even if you chose to migrate at a later time, you will receive the same amount of gOHM that you would have received had you migrated immediately.
+{% endhint %}

 ## Gas fees are high now, will I lose my rebase rewards if I delay the migration?